Profile information

 Accommodation

-Things to bring yourself: towel, toothpaste, (bio)soap, few pair of work clothes, shoes and sun protection (a hat is recommended!).
+Things to bring yourself: towel, toothpaste, (bio)soap, few pair of work clothes, good shoes and sun protection (a hat is recommended most of the year!).
 Rain gear if your visit is between September and April.

 All food provided will be vegetarian.